jcusnxj/11ty/src/en/note/apollo/images/a11-photos.md

     data-pswp-height="2000"
     target="_blank">
     <img src="/assets/img/apollo/apollo-11/thumbnails/AS11-37-5445.jpg" alt="" />
     <span class="pswp-caption-content">The Command Module Columbia shortly after detaching from the Lunar Module Eagle.
-To the left of the CSM are the craters Taruntius K and Taruntius P and the ridge Dorsum Cayeux, all part of Mare Fecunditatis (Sea of Fertility).
-At the top of the photo are the craters Anvil and Taruntius H. Mission time is sometime after 100:12:03 (time of LM and CSM detachment).
+Mission time is sometime after 100:12:03 (time of LM and CSM detachment).
 Image number AS11-37-5445.</span>
   </a>

   <a href="/assets/img/apollo/apollo-11/AS11-44-6584.jpg"